rachael-gatwiri/Cafe-Menu/READme.md

-* This was my second project I learnt from [freedodecamp](freecodecamp.org) when I was starting my software engineering journey.
+* This was my second project I learnt from [freedodecamp](freecodecamp.org) when I was starting my coding journey.
+ * You can check the website here: